-Any person may make a Personal Search of the Local Land Charges Register by making an appointment with the Land Charges Offices at least 24 hours before the required time.
+Any person may make a Personal Search of the Local Land Charges Register by making an appointment with the Land Charges Offices at least four working days before the required time.

 N.B.
 Appointments are available daily between 2.15pm and 4.30pm only.

 The Council will then at the appointed time provide the searcher with any applicable extracts of entries from the Land Charges Register.
 The searcher will have to make a copy of any such information.
 It is important to note that a Personal Search is only of the Land Charges Register and Con29 questions will not be answered.